Top Ten Most Overlooked Psychological Impacts of Quarantine on Children and Adolescents

 5 Stress

 Whether it is due to the uncertainty of the future, internal family issues, or other factors, stress is also being found to be significantly higher.
-Stress can lead to cardiovascular issues, reduce the functionality of the immune system (immunosuppression), and increase vulnerability to other mental and physical ailments.

-Yeah I'm going through a lot of stress as a senior.
+Yeah, I'm going through a lot of stress as a senior.

 6 PTSD

-While it sounds far fetched at first, there have been increasing reports of ptsd, especially in young teens, from quarantine.
-Whether it is from violence, isolation, panic attacks, or deaths within the family, the number of cases of ptsd directly stemming from quarantine is rising.
+While it sounds far-fetched at first, there have been increasing reports of PTSD, especially in young teens, from quarantine.
+Whether it is from violence, isolation, panic attacks, or deaths within the family, the number of cases of PTSD directly stemming from quarantine is rising.

-7 Addiction
+7 Insomnia

-This may be caused by a lack of routine, stress, or preexisting symptoms.
-Many had a much stricter schedule prior to the pandemic.
-I'm writing this at 3 am, for example.
 Increased screen time is another factor that may be at play here.
 Sleep is necessary for many functions, but more and more people are struggling to get the proper amount of sleep.

 I am pretty sure I have insomnia.